 Among dozens of backup plugins out there, there is one that meets all of these criteria and more: BlogVault.

 In this article, we’re going to take a look at BlogVault and how it became probably the best WordPress backup plugin and solutions.
+If you're interested in WordPress plugins in general, please visit here to see our other articles.

 Let’s get started!